jjfraney/mpc4j/readme.md

 #Goals
 This library provides classes that represent the commands and responses of the MPD protocol.
+It presents the text-based MPD protocol as Java classes.
+Like in Java's JAXB, where Javabeans are mapped to xml text, this library's classes are mapped to the music player daemons's text commands and response.

+Accommodation for change in the MPD protocol is present.
+For example:
+* response parsing does not fail in presence of unexpected fields (new fields).
+* unexpected fields (new fields) can be accessed by later applications.
+* command base classes are available for creating new command classes.

 The classes are intentionally immutable so they can be used in environments where immutability is an advantage (e.g., reactive environments).
+The classes do not support methods that can change private data.

-This library's command and response classes do not conform to the JavaBean convention.
-The lack of setters is a consequence of the immutability goal.
+They do not conform to the JavaBean convention.
+The lack of setters is a consequence of the immutability goal and is by design.

-The author expects the classes can be extended (by sub-classing) to provide the JavaBean convention (by the sub-classes) for cases where immutability is not required.
-This use is an expected customization of the library.

 This library is not providing a component to drive the exchange of messages with MPD
 (for example, a client side implementation using a Java IO library).
-Such can be easily obtained from onine programming examples.
+Such can be obtained from online programming examples.
 However, a prototype is provided to demonstrate how such would use the Command and Responses of this library.
 This prototype may be suitable for some environments.
-The author encourages developers to implement the network component appropriate for their specific runtime environment (i.e. Java SE, JavaEE, vertx, akka, whatever).
+The author encourages developers to implement the network component appropriate for their specific runtime environment (i.e. Java SE, JavaEE, Android, vertx, akka, whatever).

 #Design
 For each MPD command, two classes are provided.
 One is a Command;